Last Updated on September 20, 2023 by Matt Musico

 Alex Rodriguez: 54 Home Runs in 2007

-Similar to what Cody Bellinger did during his MVP campaign with the Dodgers in 2017, Rodriguez’s April was rather insane.
+Similar to what Cody Bellinger did during his MVP campaign with the Dodgers in 2017, Rodriguez’s April was insane.
 In his first 106 plate appearances of the season, he slashed .355/.415/.882 with 14 home runs and 34 RBI.
-He posted an OPS greater than 1.000 on four different occasions in 2007, but the 1.297 mark he compiled in April was never surpassed.
+He posted a monthly OPS greater than 1.000 on four occasions in 2007, but the 1.297 mark he compiled in April was never surpassed.
 Rodriguez also hit double-digit homers in just one other month on his way to setting the single-season HR record for third basemen, which didn’t come until September when he slugged his final 10 taters.

 Mickey Mantle: 52 Home Runs in 1956